tylery8/comp560/README.md

 # How to run code:

-*Note: All code will automatically terminate in well under 30 seconds*
+*Note: All code will automatically terminate in under 30 seconds*

 <li>Note: This requires jdk
 <li>Open a command prompt and navigate to an appropriate directory